Product line extension: Downward extension

-However, when introducing downward line extensions, consumers may be opted to by this cheaper option the brand is providing rather than their upward line extension goods.
-This introduction may negatively affect the sales of their premium and more luxury goods.
-So while demand and increased market share may be a positive to downward line extensions, the approach may disadvantage the brands overall profit.
+Additionally, consumers may be opted to by the cheaper option the brand is providing rather than their upward line extension goods.
+Thus, the introduction of a cheaper alternative may negatively affect the sales of a companies premium and more luxury goods.
+So, while demand and increased market share may be a positive to downward line extensions, the approach may disadvantage the brands overall profit.

-Up-market stretch
+Upward extension

-Companies may wish to enter the high end of the market for more growth, target returning customers, higher margins, or simply to position themselves as full-line manufacturers.
+Companies may wish to enter the high-end sectors for more growth, target returning customers, higher margins, or simply to position themselves as full-line manufacturers.
 Many markets have spawned surprising upscale segments: Starbucks in coffee, Häagen-Dazs in ice cream and Evian in bottled water.
-Leading Japanese auto companies have each introduced an upscale automobile: Toyota's Lexus, Nissan's Infiniti, and Honda's Acura.
-Note that they invented entirely new names rather than using or including their own names.
+Another examples of upward extensions are Japanese auto companies, which introduced an upscale automobile: Toyota's Lexus, Nissan's Infiniti, and Honda's Acura.
+These brands used new names rather than incorporating their parent company names.

-Brands extending their product lines upward successfully can benefit through the increasing amount of middle-class consumers that are becoming more capable and willing to invest their money in luxury products.
+Brands extending their product lines upward successfully can benefit through middle-class consumers that are able and willing to invest their money in luxury products.
 Brands can adjust pricing to coincide with trends within the economy, to ensure the luxury goods do not lose too much of their consumer demand within their most popular market segments.

-Upward product line extension can advantage the brand through associating the new luxury product addition with the existing brand name.
-Additional high quality, high priced products can improve the image of the brand and create a new outlook within the consumer market through consumers associating the brand with its more exclusive and elite products.
-This can help with sales and demand if the luxury goods become quite popular and favourable.
+Upward product line extension can boost the prestige the brand as a whole, through associating the new luxury product addition with the existing brand name.

-However, cheaper products may draw attention and demand away from a brands upward product line extension.
-A way to combat this is to increase the quality of the brands luxury goods, as well as targeting aspects of the consumer market that are able and prepared to pay more for the higher quality product.
+However, cheaper products may draw attention and demand away from a brand's upward product line extension.
+Some brands combat this by increasing the quality of the brands luxury goods, as well as targeting aspects of the consumer market that are able and prepared to pay more for the higher quality product.

 Two-way stretch

 Companies serving the middle market might decide to stretch their line in both directions.
-Texas Instruments (TI) introduced its first calculators in the medium-price-medium-quality end of the market.
+Texas Instruments (TI) introduced its first calculators in the medium-price-medium-quality section of the market.
 Gradually, it added calculators at the lower end taking the share from Bowmar, and at the higher end to compete with Hewlett-Packard.
 This two-way stretch won Texas Instruments (TI) an early market leadership in the hand-calculator market.